-As of December 31, 2015, the Group's investment in the investees in the aggregate exceeded its proportionate share of the net assets of the equity method investee by US\$3,982,603 (2014: US\$4,226,414).
+As of December 31, 2016, the Group's investment in the investees in the aggregate exceeded its proportionate share of the net assets of the equity method investee by nil (December 31, 2015: \$3,982,603).
 This difference represents equity method goodwill and therefore, is not amortized.
+Selected financial information of the equity method investees have not been presented as the effects were not material.